h2database/h2database/README.md

 **Write a query that returns the columns post_id, author, post_timestamp, content for the most recent post by each user that madison.anderson9901 is following.
 Use indexes and think about table join order to make your query efficient - it should take under a second according to EXPLAIN ANALYZE**

 I tried many different queries and created many indexes.
-Finally I settled with the following which resulted to a run time that is less than a second (1 row,679 ms):
+Finally I settled with the following which resulted to a run time that is less than a second (1 row, 657 ms):

 Features include join order that yields the most efficient query based on problem 4.
 Furthermore, I tried to create various indexes, but the database chose to do a table scan by default.
 Despite this is the case, run time of query is still less than a second.